Gananath/pyort/README.md

 threat_update_count = interval for updating the threat score from projecthoneypot.org
 ```
 # Optional
-If wanted you can also get [protject honey pot's](https://www.projecthoneypot.org/) threat score for foregin ip's but needs porject honey pot's api and `pip install httpbl`.
+If wanted you can also get [project honey pot's](https://www.projecthoneypot.org/) threat score for foregin ip's but needs porject honey pot's api and `pip install httpbl`.
 Add the api key to `config.ini` without quotes.